 Sedum annuum subsp. litoreum, Sedum barcense, Sedum marichalii, Sedum rhytidocalyx, Sedum stellatum

 Sedum litoreum is a small, erect, glabrous, annual succulent, up to 6 inches (15 cm) tall, usually simple or branched from the base.
-The leaves are bright green, oblong-elliptic to obovate and up to 0.8 inch (2 cm) long.
-The flowers are star-shaped and pale yellow or greenish in color.
+The leaves are bright green, oblong-elliptic to obovate, and up to 0.8 inches (2 cm) long.
+The flowers are star-shaped and pale yellow or greenish.

 It is grown as an annual plant, so it has no USDA hardiness zone.